igbe/DNP3-Dataset-Plus-SnortRules/README.md

 # DNP3
-This Repository holds the pcap and Snort rules used for generating the dataset used in my paper: "Deterministic Dendritic Cell Algorithm Application to Smart Grid Cyber-Attack Detection"
+This Repository holds the pcap and Snort rules used for generating the dataset used in my paper Igbe, O.; Darwish, I.; and Saadawi, T., “Deterministic Dendritic Cell Algorithm application to Smart-GridCyber Attack Detection,” presented at the proceedings of the 4th IEEE International Conference on Cyber Security and CloudComputing, June 2017.